Tourism in Brisbane: Kangaroo Point Cliffs

 The Kangaroo Point Cliffs extend south from just north of the former Naval Bridge Depot to the former South Brisbane Dry Dock, west of the Captain Cook Bridge.
-The rock comprising the cliffs was formed about 230 million years ago, but the cliffs as they are today were created by convicts quarrying the stone for the early colony.
-The cliff are popular with rock climbers, and the park and gardens below are available for BBQs and picnics.
+The rock comprising the cliffs was formed about 230 million years ago, but the cliffs were created by convicts quarrying the stone for the early colony.
+The cliffs are popular with rock climbers, and the park and gardens below are available for BBQs and picnics.

 Fortitude Valley

 The Valley experienced an urban renaissance in the 1980s and 1990s, when young people flocked to new nightclubs, some in place of the brothels and illegal gambling joints of an earlier era.
 As more people lived in the suburb, social and religious developmental trends explain the present diverse nature of The Valley, characterised by commercial buildings, hotels and churches side by side with residential buildings.
-James Street is a popular shopping street that straddles Fortitude Valley and the adjoing suburb of New Farm.
+James Street is a popular shopping street that straddles Fortitude Valley and the adjoining suburb of New Farm.

 Treasury Building

-The Conrad Treasury Casino, formerly the State Government of Queensland Treasury Building, is situated at 1-27 Queen St, right up at the top of the city near the Victoria Bridge.
+The Conrad Treasury Casino, formerly the State Government of Queensland Treasury Building, is situated at 1–27 Queen St, right up at the top of the city near the Victoria Bridge.
 It was built on a site that had been earmarked for Government use since around 1825.
 Three stages of construction went into the completed building, starting with the William Street frontage.
 Completed, occupied and opened officially in 1928 at a final cost of £137,817, it provided expansive space for its Treasury Building tenants.
 As State Government Departments moved into the nearby Executive Building in the 1980s, the Treasury Building and adjacent Land Administration Building were sold, and consequently redeveloped as the Conrad Treasury Casino and Hotel precinct.
+With the opening of the Queens Wharf & Casino the Treasury building will be transferred to Griffith University as a new CBD campus in 2027.